How to create and use your own ATC check variant in ABAP Development Tools for Eclipse

 Create a copy of it by using the “Duplicate” context menu in the Project Explorer:

 and copying it, for example, into your local package:

 Now you can modify this ATC check variant: add or remove some checks, add your own checks, or change parameters of a check.
 In the example below, some Cloud Readiness checks are added:

-By the way: Your newly created ATC check variant can be now also selected in the ATC Configurator app if you want to configure it later, for example: change ATC check priorities or configure transport settings:
+By the way: your newly created ATC check variant can be now also selected in the ATC Configurator app if you want to use it within your ATC configuration:

 You can use your new ATC check variant to check your custom development in SAP BTP ABAP Environment or if you want to run remote ATC checks in your on-premise SAP system.